-The ADF7023-J provides independent control signals for an external PA or LNA.
-If the EXT_PA_EN bit is set to 1 in the MODE_CONTROL register (Address 0x11A), the external PA control signal is logic high while the ADF7023-J is in the PHY_TX state and logic low while in any other state.
-If the EXT_LNA_EN bit is set to 1 in the MODE_CONTROL register (Address 0x11A), the external LNA control signal is logic high while the ADF7023-J is in the PHY_RX state and logic low while in any other state.
+The ADF7023 provides independent control signals for an external PA or LNA.
+If the EXT_PA_EN bit is set to 1 in the MODE_CONTROL register (Address 0x11A), the external PA control signal is logic high while the ADF7023 is in the PHY_TX state and logic low while in any other state.
+If the EXT_LNA_EN bit is set to 1 in the MODE_CONTROL register (Address 0x11A), the external LNA control signal is logic high while the ADF7023 is in the PHY_RX state and logic low while in any other state.

-The external PA and LNA control signals can be configured using the EXT_PA_LNA_ATB_CONFIG setting (Address 0x139) as described in Table 44.
+The external PA and LNA control signals can be configured using the EXT_PA_LNA_ATB_CONFIG setting (Address 0x139, Bit[7]) as described in Table 45.

-Table 44.
+Table 45.
 Configuration of the External PA and LNA Control Signals

-EXT_PA_LNA_ATB CONFIG Configuration 1 External PA signal on ADCIN_ATB3 and external LNA signal on ATB4 (1.8 V logic outputs) 0 External PA signal on XOSC32KP_GP5_ATB1 and external LNA signal on XOSC32KN_ATB2 (VDD logic outputs)
+EXT_PA_LNA ATB_CONFIG Configuration 1 ADCIN_ATB3 and ATB4 used for control of external PA and external LNA, respectively (1.8 V logic outputs).
+0 XOSC32KP_GP5_ATB1 and XOSC32KN_ATB2 used for control of external PA and external LNA, respectively (V {DD} logic outputs).